secretstartups/handbook/sales/sales-operating-procedures/facilitate-the-opportunity/index.html.md

 **As a rule, a GitLab Sales Pitch deck should be no more than 10-15 slides**.
 You can use the [GitLab Customer Template](https://docs.google.com/presentation/d/1SHSmrEs0vE08iqse9ZhEfOQF1UWiAfpWodIE6_fFFLg/edit#slide=id.g6bb3f57e89_0_50) and reduce it to the recommended number of slides.

-For Enterprise Strategic Account Leaders, you can also use this [GitLab ENT SAL Proposal Template](https://docs.google.com/presentation/d/1HHDMXLZHm6VWduLB4qr5POOehfPCK6ssea7d99Qf3H0/edit#slide=id.gefbf6346ee_0_6) to give you a headstart on a custom proposal for your customer.
+For Enterprise Strategic Account Leaders, you can also use this [GitLab ENT SAE Proposal Template](https://docs.google.com/presentation/d/1HHDMXLZHm6VWduLB4qr5POOehfPCK6ssea7d99Qf3H0/edit#slide=id.gefbf6346ee_0_6) to give you a headstart on a custom proposal for your customer.

 It is also recommended that the presentation be more visual rather than text heavy.
 A GitLab customer deck should contain the following components: